Seishun 18 Ticket: Hisatsu Orange Railway

-On the Hisatsu Orange Railway, the Orange 18 Free Ticket (おれんじ18フリーきっぷ, Orenji Jūhachi Kippu) is sold for 2,100 yen to passengers who have valid Seishun 18 Tickets in a valid period of time (a same-day seal is placed on the ticket).
-You can ride on the entire line on the Hisatsu Orange Railway for one day.
-Tickets can be purchased from crews, station staffs, and stations tellers on the trains or stations.
+On the Hisatsu Orange Railway, the Orange 18 Free Ticket (おれんじ18フリーきっぷ, Orenji Jūhachi Kippu) is sold for 2,100 yen to passengers who have valid a Seishun 18 Ticket during its period of validity (a same-day seal is placed on the ticket).
+Riders can use the entire Hisatsu Orange Railway line for one day.
+Tickets can be purchased from train crew and station staff.

 Echigo Tokimeki Railway

 On the Echigo Tokimeki Railway, the Tokitetsu 18 Ticket (トキ鉄18きっぷ, Tokitetsu Jūhachi Kippu) is sold for 1,000 yen to passengers who have valid Seishun 18 Tickets in a valid period of time (a same-day seal is placed on ticket).

 Kampu Ferry

-Kampu Ferry gives passengers who have Seishun 18 Tickets a discounts about fares between Shimonoseki and Pusan.
+Kampu Ferry gives passengers who have Seishun 18 Tickets a discounts about fares between Shimonoseki and Busan.
 The company allows discount of 50% for second class (4,500 yen/one-way/after discounting), discount of 36% for first class (8,000 yen/one-way/after discounting), and discount of 25% for deluxe class (13,500 yen/one-way/after discounting).
 Passengers must reserve a seat on the ferry and explain staff about using "Seishun 18 Kippu Tabi Daioen Waribiki (Ja:青春18きっぷ旅大応援割引)" by telephone before boarding on the ferry.

 When you make a reservation, passengers must tell the staff their name, passport number, date of birth and gender.
 The company gives a discount about fares in terms of validity of the Seishun 18 Ticket.
 A round-trip ticket is counted as two tickets, so the tickets are discounted as two tickets.
 There is no discount when the passengers make a reservation at a one-way trip from Pusan Port to Shimonoseki.

 Passengers must pay a fuel surcharge fee, and international tourist tax (1000 yen) except fares and Seishun 18 Tickets.